entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/concepts-overview.md

 </tbody>
 </table>

-**Note**: The Entando plugin variable `ingressPath` is defined in the plugin custom resource under the `spec` element.
+>Note: The Entando plugin variable `ingressPath` is defined in the plugin custom resource under the `spec` element.
 The plugin ingress path is also used to expose the plugin within the EntandoApp domain.

 ### Exposing Plugins in the EntandoApp Domain
 Exposing a plugin under the same domain (ingress) of the EntandoApp is done through the `EntandoAppPluginLink` custom resource and the corresponding controller.